 Why You Should Encourage Bees In Your Garden

 Bees are outstanding pollinators and are absolutely necessary to the health of your garden (and our world as a whole) – they are the essence of your beautiful garden.
-Bees offer the essential ingredient as a pollinator for flowers, fruit, and vegetables in any garden, and are especially significant as a pollinator for those plants that need to be pollinated solely by insects (versus pollinated by wind, moths, bats and hummingbirds amongst others).
+Bees offer the essential ingredient as a pollinator for flowers, fruit, and vegetables in any garden.
+They are especially significant as a pollinator for those plants that need to be pollinated solely by insects (versus pollinated by wind, moths, bats and hummingbirds amongst others).

 Planting a garden aimed at encouraging bees can offer them food and shelter, and could also enable them to nest and increase their population in safety.
 The bees will then increase the health and productivity of your garden, and of the gardens around you.